mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 Output
     This one is tricky, but in the end it'll be sRGB for the regular player.

 So this one is tricky.
 You can use OCIO and ICC between programs, but recommended is to have your images to the engine in sRGB or grayscale.
-Many physically based renderers these days allow you to set whether an image should be read as a linear or srgbtrc image, and this is even vital to have the images being considered properly in the physically based calculations of the game renderer.
+Many physically based renderers these days allow you to set whether an image should be read as a linear or 'srgbtrc' image, and this is even vital to have the images being considered properly in the physically based calculations of the game renderer.

 While game engines need to have optimized content, and it's recommended to stay within 8bit, future screens may have higher bit depths, and when renderers will start supporting those, it may be beneficial to develop a workflow where the working-space files are rather unnecessarily big and you run some scripts to optimize them for your current render needs, making updating the game in the future for fancier screens less of a drag.